confluentinc/examples/clients/cloud/clojure/README.md

 # Overview

-Produce messages to and consume messages from a Kafka cluster using Java interop form Clojure.
+Produce messages to and consume messages from a Kafka cluster using Java interop from Clojure.

 # Documentation